Jbleezy/BO2-Reimagined/README.md

 #### Turned
 * Survivors score starts at the amount of survivors
-* Zombies score starts at at the amount of survivors multiplied by 50
+* Zombies score starts at the amount of survivors multiplied by 50
 * Survivors reduce zombies score by killing zombies
 * Zombies reduce survivors score by turning survivors
 * Reduce the enemy score to 0 to win the game